singularityhub/sregistry/docs/pages/install.md

 USER_COLLECTIONS=True
 ```

+Any user, staff, or administrator can create new collections (or manage those that he or she owns, in the case of user) by way of having a token, and this variable determines that logic.

 #### Registry Private
 By default Singularity Registry will provide public images, with an option to set them to private.
 If you are working with sensitive data and/or images, you might want all images to be private, with no option to make public.
 You can control that with the variable `PRIVATE_ONLY`.